unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/HowTo-NavigateInXAML.md

 Instead of having to select an item in the `ListView` and then clicking on the `Button`, Navigation can be triggered when the user selects an item in the `ListView`.

 - Add the `Navigation.Request` property to the `ListView`.
 The `Navigation.Data` property is not required as the selected item will automatically be attached to the navigation request.
+Also remove the `SelectionMode` property as it is no longer necessary for the `ListView` to track the selected item.

     ```xml
     <ListView ItemsSource="{Binding Widgets}"